Featured Article: ABC and Batman's Fourth Commercial Spot

 The New New Andy Griffith Show

-CBS had invested some $3.5 million into Andy Griffith’s return to television and was committed to a full season’s worth of episodes.
+CBS had invested some $3.5 million into Andy Griffith’s return to television and expected a full season’s worth of episodes in return.
 They didn’t have to be episodes of The Headmaster, however.
-Here’s how Joan Barthel explained the change in format in The New York Times Magazine:
+Here’s how Joan Barthel explained the format change to The New York Times Magazine:

 There will be no dramatic transition–his wife will not run off with the plumber, nor will the school burn down–but sometime next January Andy will be relocated in a small town down South, “about 15 or 20 miles from Mayberry,” Linke says seriously.
 He will have no wife, one housekeeper, maybe two children.
 Some details remain unsettled–he may be a farmer, or even a sheriff again.
 But the show will not be called “Farmer” or “Sheriff.”
 Of the 53 shows that outranked Andy [in the latest Nielsen report] , only five were new this season.
 The title will be “The Andy Griffith Show,” or possibly “The New Andy Griffith Show,” so that this time there will be no mistake.
 [14]